1994 WTA German Open

 The 1994 WTA German Open was a professional women's tennis tournament played on outdoor clay courts in Berlin, Germany.
 It was part of the Tier I category of the 1994 WTA Tour.
 It was the 25th edition of the tournament and was held from 9 May through 15 May 1994.
-Steffi Graf won the singles title and earned $150,000 first-prize money..
+First-seeded Steffi Graf won the singles title and earned $150,000 first-prize money..